 Reclusive singer Michael Jackson was a big Disney fan too, and Disneyland "cast members" tell me that they spotted him in the park on more than one occasion, usually heavily disguised with costumes & make-up so he wouldn't be recognized.
 (I wonder if he snuck into "Captain Eo" to see himself in 3-D...?)

-More recently, in late 2012, the Times spotted Sandra Bullock at the park, as well as Gwen Stefani (in ToonTown), Molly Ringwald (with her son, on Dumbo), Jessica Alba (at DCA), and Heidi Klum (on the Jungle Cruise).
+The Times spotted Sandra Bullock at the park, as well as Gwen Stefani (in ToonTown), Molly Ringwald (with her son, on Dumbo), Jessica Alba (at DCA), and Heidi Klum (on the Jungle Cruise).

 In 2006, Lindsay Lohan had a birthday bash at Disneyland & DCA.
 And in 2005, Reese Witherspoon had a run-in with an aggressive paparazzzo at DCA, just a month after Scarlett Johansson reported been chased by photogs at Disneyland.

 In fact, Disney cast members and visitors report seeing many stars enjoying themselves at the park recently, including:

 More general sightings included Harrison Ford & Calista Flockhart, Barbra Streisand, Keanu Reeves, Jay Leno, Nicolas Cage, Luke Perry, Robin Williams, Kevin Kline, William Shatner, George Lucas, Peter Falk, Fred Savage, Cindy Crawford, John Lithgow, Christina Applegate, David Hasselhoff, Marlon Brando, William Shatner, Julia Louis-Dreyfus, Eddie Van Halen & Valerie Bertanelli, Sarah Ferguson (the Duchess of York) and Princess Anne.